iLVL-Key/FFXI/addons/Helper/readme.md

 - Added `face/f` in-game command to toggle Helper Faceplates on or off.
 - Added `update full` subcommand.
 Forces a full redownload of everything.
 - Added `flavor_text_in_combat` option to control flavor text displaying while in combat.
+- Added `auto_check_for_updates_delay_days` option to set how many days between the auto check for updates.
+Default has been updated from the hard-coded 7 days to 30 days.
 - Added a 5 second wait after logging in before auto check/update runs.
 - Added additional options for party announcement sounds, and will follow a hierarchy to decide which sound to use if not available.
   - member_joined_party now has you_joined_party, you_joined_alliance, member_joined_party, and member_joined_alliance.